euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 Are used on events that have a finite number of outcomes.
 Like rolling a dice or picking a card.
 Can be expressed as a table, a graph or a formula.

 - Is important to check that every unique outcome has a probability assigned to it.
-- Is more interesting having the
+- Is more interesting  to analyze the result of an interval rather than an individual value.
+	- For this, all that it takes is adding up all the probabilities for all the values in the range

 - **Equiprobable (Uniform Distribution)**.
 Events where all outcomes (more than 2) are equally likely to occur.
 - **Benoulli Distribution**.
 Events that can only have true or false, or only two possible outcomes.
 Any event having two outcomes can be a Bernoulli event, it's just needed to assign which event falls for true and which one for false.